RepublicHo/RepublicHo/README.md

 ### Hi there 👋
 - 👋 Hi, I’m Anthony.
 - 👀 I’m interested in Spring.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Microservice.
 - 💞️ I’m looking to collaborate on DataBase.
 - 📫 How to reach me anthony.zj.he@outlook.com